deibysprogrammer/course_github/README.md

 # course_github

-mi first commit in locarl for GitHub
+mi first commit in local for GitHub